thumbnail image

 exploring 'the long way home'

 Losing and finding involve disorientation and reassurance, much like the feeling of being home.
-As such, this year we've invited the resident artists to explore "The Long Way Home".
+As such, in the 2023 edition we invited the resident artists to explore "The Long Way Home".
 Whether it's a familiar route - to a taste, sound, time, place, smell, the self, memory or people - or an abandoned path, we understand that slower ways 'home' aren't always romantic or safe.
 As efficiency often robs us of nuance, through collective introspection and singular way-finding the artists will chart their respective responses to the theme and lead audiences on explorations of their own long ways home.

 with. not about.